patel-nisarg/Structure_from_motion/README.md

 ## How To Use

-Program can be run from CLI as shown below.
+Program can be run from CLI as shown in the example below.
 A text file containing image paths should be specified for first input and the calibration matrix for the camera as the second input.
-To calibrate your own camera for your own set of images, you may use camera_calibration.py and follow the instructions [here](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html).
+To calibrate your own camera for your own set of images, you may use [camera_calibration.py](https://github.com/patel-nisarg/Structure_from_motion/blob/main/camera_calibration/camera_calibration.py) and follow the instructions [here](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html).

 ### Requirements
-See requirements.txt
+Python 3.6.x

+For package requirements, see [requirements.txt](https://github.com/patel-nisarg/Structure_from_motion/blob/main/requirements.txt).

 ### CLI Example

 The following command runs the entire process and produces a point cloud visualization of images contained in "sfm_image_paths.txt" for a calibration matrix "K.txt".
 You can use these text files in the repo to get an idea of how to structure them.
-Using the camera_calibration will automatically structure the calibration matrix "K" to required dimensions.
+Using the camera_calibration.py will automatically structure the calibration matrix "K" to required dimensions.

 ```powershell
 (venv) C:\SFM>python main.py -i "sfm_image_paths.txt" -K "K.txt"